Subspecies of Elk

 American AKA Rocky Mountain Elk

-The most widespread species is the Rocky Mountain elk or what many now call the American elk.
+The most widespread species is the Rocky Mountain elk (Cervus canadensis nelsoni) or what many now call the American elk.

 The American Elk live west of the Mississippi River.
 A bull American elk can weigh 800 pounds or more while a cow typically weighs 450 to 500 pounds.
-The largest herd of American elk lives in Colorado which has over 300,000 animals in it.
-We have some great hunts for Roosevelt elk in the Northwest US and Canada.
+The largest herds of American elk lives in Colorado which has over 300,000 animals in it, but arguably the best elk hunting can be found in Arizona.
+If you can draw a tag.

 Roosevelt Elk

-The Roosevelt Elk is the largest bodied of all of the subspecies of elk.
+The Roosevelt Elk (Cervus canadensis roosevelti) is the largest bodied of all of the subspecies of elk.

 A mature bull can weigh up to 1,000 pounds where a mature cow can weigh up to 600 pounds.
 Roosevelt elk are found in Oregon and Washington but some inhabit northern California and British Columbia.
 The Roosevelt Elk is darker than the American elk and some say they are the toughest species to hunt because they often don’t bugle as much as American elk.
 The terrain they live in can be extremely rugged and wet because many of them inhabit the rainforest located in Oregon.